The Causes and Consequences of the Great Irish Famine

 Research Assistant: Áine Doran

-Funded by: The Economic and Social Research Council (Grant No. ES/N017323/1)
+Funder: The Economic and Social Research Council (Grant No. ES/N017323/1)

 Research Assistant: Áine Doran

-Funded by: The Economic and Social Research Council (Grant No. ES/N017323/1)
+Funder: The Economic and Social Research Council (Grant No. ES/N017323/1)

-Project description: The Great Irish Famine was a watershed in global history.
+Project Description: The Great Irish Famine was a watershed in global history.
 It was the last major famine to occur in a Western economy, and had a long-run impact both in Ireland and further afield.
 This research project, funded by the ESRC, re-examines the Famine using the wealth of newly-digitised data sources and cutting-edge methodologies from the fields of econometrics and spatial statistics.

-Research questions:
+Research Questions:

-Research questions:
+Research Questions:

 - To what extent was Pre-Famine Ireland’s poverty driven by overpopulation?